Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 Another example would be fish such as Oscars; with Oscars I would recommend the stainless steel or Titanium heaters as these fish can get rambunctious.

-A third example would be marine fish; marine fish generally are not accustomed to much if any temperature swings so a Preset (thermostatic) heater would also be in line here.
+A third example would be marine fish; marine fish generally are not accustomed to much if any temperature swings so a Preset (thermostatic) heater would also be suggested here.

 Finally for any larger aquarium (40 gallon +), a Preset heater just makes more sense in my opinion.